vgiverts/mf-http-client/README.md

 It uses the `GenericObjectPool` from Apache Commons to pool and re-use HTTP connections and the `ArrayBlockingQueue` from the JDK to queue requests if the connection pool is exhausted.

-It was created to address bugs and deficiencies in the Ning Async HTTP Client.
+It was created to address bugs and deficiencies in the Ning Async HTTP Client that become apparent under heavy load.

 Example
 ----